An introduction to Layouts

 First where does one find the layouts?

-Just go to the jDownloads Admin control panel and click on layout intro01 in the left hand side menu.
+Just go to the jDownloads Admin control panel and click on layout intro01 in the left hand side menu as shown opposite.

-This takes you to the main Layouts page as shown in the next picture.
+This takes you to the main Layouts Control Page as shown on the far right.

-As you can see there are seven types of layout.
+As you can see there are six types of layout.
+The front end CSS file is also available

-To see the choice of layouts in a type click on the relevant type, such as Downloads.
+To see the choice of layouts on the relevant type, such as Downloads Details.
 This will then show all the layout styles for that type.

 layout intro03B